Spark plug replacement intervals on today’s engines are getting longer all the time.

-When a spark plug ignites, it has to travel across a gap of space in order provide the right level of combustion at the right moment.
-As spark plugs age, this gap widens as a result of extreme temperatures, debris and normal wear and tear.
+When a spark plug ignites, it has to travel across a gap of space; in order provide the right level of combustion at the right moment.
+As spark plugs age, this gap widens as a result of; extreme temperatures, debris and normal wear and tear.
 If the gap is too far apart, combustion will be erratic or ineffective.
-As the electrodes wear, the voltage required to fire the plugs continues to go up which will eventually lead to misfires and possible damage to the ignition coils and/or spark plug insulator boots.
-The OBD system will detect ignition misfires and turn on the Check Engine light.
+As the electrodes wear, the voltage required to fire the plugs continues to go up.
+And, will eventually lead to misfires and; possible damage to the ignition coils and/or spark plug insulator boots.
+The (OBD) system will detect ignition misfires and turn on the Check Engine light.

 Spark Plug Life Span (Healthy Engine)

 Most spark plugs have a factory service interval of 100,000 miles; though some may be as much as 120,000 miles.
 Long-life platinum and iridium spark plugs will typically last up to 100,000 miles or longer; provided the engine isn’t using oil or doesn’t spend a lot of time idling.

 What Can Shorten Spark Plug Health Life Span

 - Mechanical Damage